charmygarg/spark-in-practice-scala/README.md

 # Workshop spark-in-practice

 In this workshop the exercises are focused on using the [Spark core](https://spark.apache.org/docs/1.4.0/programming-guide.html) and [Spark Streaming](https://spark.apache.org/docs/1.4.0/streaming-programming-guide.html) APIs, and also the [dataFrame](https://spark.apache.org/docs/1.4.0/sql-programming-guide.html) on data processing.
-Exercises are available both in [Java](https://github.com/nivdul/spark-in-practice) and Scala on my github account (here in scala).
-You just have to clone the project and go!
-If you need help, take a look at the solution branch.

 The original blog-post is right [here](https://nivdul.wordpress.com/2015/08/09/getting-started-with-spark-in-practice/).